nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup.md

-#Ruby On Rails: Setting Up a New Project
+#Ruby On Rails: Setting Up a New Project with PostgreSQL databases

 Written by: Nadav & Will